 Ubisoft had a busy show, revealing multiple games at the expo. a good chunk of them being sequels.
 These included The Division 2, a sequel to the MMO inspired shooter with the Tom Clancy universe, where special op soldiers run missions in the U.S.A. after a viral outbreak.
 The Crew 2 was also unveiled, which was the car, boat and plane arcade racer.

-Kingdom Hearts 3 revealed a connection to both Frozen and Pirates of the Caribbean as Elsa, Anna, Olaf and Captain Jack were confirmed to be in the game, along with Wreck it Ralp and Rapunzel from Tangled.
+Kingdom Hearts 3 revealed a connection to both Frozen and Pirates of the Caribbean as Elsa, Anna, Olaf and Captain Jack were confirmed to be in the game, along with Wreck-it Ralph and Rapunzel from Tangled.

-Sony showcased a gameplay demo of Ghost of Tsushima, an open world samurai game set against historical fact, specifically the Mongol invasion.
+Sony showcased a gameplay demo of Ghost of Tsushima, an open-world samurai game set against historical fact, specifically the Mongol invasion.
 The gameplay feels very inspired by Witcher 3, in terms of character movements, animations and mechanics.
-On paper it sounds quite interesting, with a camera angle for a boss fight that’s quite similar to that of a traditional fighting game.
+On paper, it sounds quite interesting, with a camera angle for a boss fight that’s quite similar to that of a traditional fighting game.
 The combat looks elegant yet brutal, very Kurosawa.
 But I wasn’t wowed-mainly due to the lack of context as to what’s going on and what else you can do in the game.
 I’m very curious to see what else comes of this game though, which is made by Sucker Punch.
 While we’re talking about samurai and ninjas, Nioh 2 was also announced.
-The well received Nioh was essentially Asian Dark Souls, but it was well received critically and commercially, enough to warrant a speedy sequel.
+The well-received Nioh was essentially Asian Dark Souls, but it did well enough to garner a sequel.